-The consolidated financial statements have been prepared on a going concern basis as the Directors are of the opinion that the Group can meet its obligations as and when they fall due.
+The financial report has been prepared on a going concern basis, which assumes continuity of normal business activities and the realisation of assets and the settlement of liabilities in the ordinary course of business.
+The Directors are of the opinion that the Group can meet its obligations as and when they fall due.